 The Master of Science (MS) degree is intended for students whose interests in Biomedical Informatics (BMI) are academically oriented rather than directed toward professional practice.
-It is a natural entry point for students who are interested in pursuing a Ph.D. degree or a career in research.
+It is a natural entry point for students who are interested in pursuing a PhD degree or a career in research.
 Because of this orientation, the emphasis in the MS degree program is on building a strong foundation in a particular specialty field, along with the research methods important in that field.
 To reflect this research and academic orientation, the MS degree ordinarily requires the preparation of a thesis, though it is available under a non-thesis option at the discretion of the division of specialization.
+The College of Public Health partners with the College of Medicine's Department of Biomedical Informatics to offer the MS.

 Program of Study